These YouTube alternatives offer children and parents a digital safe space—but there’s a catch

 Because FreeTime Unlimited functions as a safety solution for Amazon’s devices, rather than a media destination in its own right, it seems unlikely that the service in its current form will ever rise to the top of the charts.
 (The confusing name, a reference to kids’ free time, won’t help.)

 Amazon says that over 10 million children have used FreeTime since its launch, but it does not disclose exactly how many kids are active subscribers or how many kids’ edition Fire tablets and Echo Dots it has sold.
-According to the company, the numbers are in the “millions.”
+According to the company, in terms of devices, the numbers are in the “millions.”

 One of the few indicators of Amazon’s success in this realm is its recent launch of a kids edition Kindle, which the company unveiled earlier this month.
 Like the kids edition Fire tablets, the Kindle Kids Edition comes with a sturdy case and a two-year “worry-free guarantee,” so parents won’t fret about the potential need for costly repairs.
 Amazon’s continued investment in kids edition devices suggests that the products are selling well, or at minimum that the company still believes in the potential here.